 In most cases, a majority of the weeds can be controlled with a post-emergence herbicide application when weeds are between 2-4” in height IF the plot is planted to a single type of food crop (all grasses or all broadleaf crops).
 However, the weeds should be identified.
 Simply put, all herbicides are not equal.
 Some herbicides control only grass-type plants, some only control specific broadleaf type plants, some control only sedge plants, some a mixture of sedges, broadleaves and perhaps very small grasses, and some are non-selective (kill all plants).
 This is critical for “mixtures” of food plots.
 Herbicide products applied to control broadleaf weeds within a food plot with both grasses and broadleaf crops is likely to kill the desired broadleaf crops.
 Likewise, any herbicide to control native grass weed species will also kill the desirable winter annual grass planted too.
 So for such a “mixture” of grass crops and broadleaf crops within a plot, weed control with an herbicide may be difficult, if not impossible.
 Frequent mowing is perhaps the best option.
 This again, emphasizes that plots planted to a single type of crop is easier to manage.

-Management of specific weeds by crop is available HERE. it is critical to read the label of the specific product you purchase not only for direction of application but for potential grazing restrictions.
+See the North Carolina Agricultural Chemicals Manual for information on management of specific weeds by crop.
+It is critical to read the label of the specific product you purchase not only for direction of application but for potential grazing restrictions.
 As example, products with 2, 4-D as the active ingredient, may have grazing restriction that varies from 7-21 days depending upon the specific product.
 Read and follow the pesticide label!